boyter/boyter.org/content/posts/file-read-challange.md

 processor.join();
 {{</highlight>}}

-I than ran the above to see what gain if any was delivered.
+I than ran the above to see what gain, if any, was delivered.

 ```
 $ time java FileThreadProcess > /dev/null